thedivyanshuyadav/thedivyanshuyadav/README.md

 ## About 👋

 I am currently persuing B.Tech(IT) from Rajkiya Engineering College Azamgarh which is affiliated by Dr A.P.J.
 Abdul Kalam Technical University (AKTU) formerly known as Uttar Pradesh Technical University (UPTU).
-I am an aspiring Machine Learning Engineer.
-Apart from Machine Learning , I am also skilled in Web Development.
+I am a python programmer.
 My hobbies are singing, playing chess and watching movies.
 I am greatly interested in Data Science and Machine Learning.
 I am enthusiastically looking forward to contribute to open source projects through Github.

 - 🔭 I’m currently working on portfolio